jon-harper/E34M1/docs/compat/hotends.md

 date: 2023-4-6
 ---

 This pages list hotends known to have mounts for EVA 3.
 Any hotend mount for EVA 3 should be compatible with E34M1.
-Hotends listed as Native use the same heat set inserts as E34M1 and Mercury One.

 <!--
 Template: